ultrahorizon/openvpn-debian/README.dco.md

 Getting started (Linux)
 -----------------------

 - Use a recent Linux kernel.
-Ubuntu 20.04 (Linux 5.4.0) and Ubuntu 20.10
-  (Linux 5.8.0) are known to work with ovpn-dco.
+Linux 5.4.0 and newer are known to work with ovpn-dco.

 Get the ovpn-dco module from one these urls and build it: